albertnis/mqcontrol/README.md

   -h string
         Address and port of MQTT broker (default "127.0.0.1:1883") -i string
-        ID to use for this client (default "mqcontrol") -t string
+        ID to use for this client
+  -t string
         Topic to subscribe to (default "computer/command") -u string
         Username for MQTT connection
-  -P string
+  -p string
         Password for MQTT connection
 ```